-Historically teacher centers have offered professional development related to the goals identified above.
+Historically, teacher centers have offered professional development related to the goals identified above.
 Since 2011, SED has required teacher centers to focus on the implementation of the NYS Board of Regents Education Reform Agenda.
-Specifically, SED required that teacher centers collaborate with regional network teams or their equivalents to provide professional development centered upon the implementation of the Common Core Standards, the use of data to inform instruction, and the development of highly effective teachers through the implementation of state approved evaluation systems.
+Specifically, SED required that teacher centers provide professional development centered upon the implementation of the Common Core Standards, the use of data to inform instruction, and the development of highly effective teachers through the implementation of state approved evaluation systems.